opensourcecourse/style-assignment/README.md

 to origin and open a PR through the github interface.

 Hint: running a linter is a good first step (e.g., [shed](https://pypi.org/project/shed/)) but also look for more than just the cosmetic issues a program can easily detect/fix.
+You can run the tests included with the file by running task_1.py as a script (`python task_1.py`).

 # Task 2: The Zen (5 points)